phaustin/quantecon-example/book/docs/python_essentials.md

 When we cover the numerical libraries, we will see they include many alternatives for interpolation and function approximation.

-Nevertheless, let\'s write our own function approximation routine as an exercise.
+Nevertheless, let's write our own function approximation routine as an exercise.

 In particular, without using any imports, write a function `linapprox`